The 5 Best USA-Made Frying pans (2026 Reviews)

 However, since cast iron is heavier, this skillet weighs more than stainless steel skillets, and it can rust if not maintained properly.

-Viking has been making professional, chef-worthy cookware for the past 40 years, but in 2022, only one collection (out of 12) is still being made in the USA (Wisconsin factory) – the 5-ply stainless Professional line.
+Viking has been making professional, chef-worthy cookware for the past 40 years, but in 2022, only one collection (out of 12) is still being made in the USA (in a Wisconsin factory) – the 5-ply stainless Professional line.

 The 5 plies include an 18/10 Stainless Interior, a 3-ply Aluminum core, and a Magnetic Stainless Exterior, with the Eterna nonstick coating (PFOA free) for easy cleaning and reduction of oil used in the cooking.